Quick Answer: Do Small Businesses Need Insurance?

 There are certain businesses that are evidently more risky than others.
 For instance, a business owner that provides skydiving services is more aware of liability issues.
 However, those in fields that are considered to be safer, such as app developers, graphic designers, and others alike would consider themselves less likely to experience physical harm while at the job.

 Regardless of one’s industry, things can go south.
 For example, a writer could be accused of plagiarism, while an app developer could be sued for patent infringement.
+According to the Insurance Business America’s 2025 small business report, 40% of small businesses will face a liability claim within any given 10-year period.
 It is, therefore, your responsibility to ensure that you, your business, and your income are protected using small business insurance.

 A comprehensive guide to liability and your business structure